hsinnan75/Dart/README.md

 2.Usage

-For indexing a reference genome, Kart-RNA requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).
+For indexing a reference genome, DART requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).

-Ex. #./kart-rna index -p ecoli Ecoli.fa
+Ex. #./dart index -p ecoli Ecoli.fa

 The above command is to index the genome file Ecoli.fa and store the index files begining with ecoli.

-For mapping short reads, Kart-RNA requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
+For mapping short reads, DART requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
 Users should use -i to specify the prefix of the index files (including the directory path).

-Ex. #./kart-rna aln -i ecoli -f ReadFile1.fq -f2 ReadFile2.fq -o out.sam
+Ex. #./dart aln -i ecoli -f ReadFile1.fq -f2 ReadFile2.fq -o out.sam

-The above command is to run Kart-RNA to align the paired-end reads in ReadFile1.fq and ReadFile2.fq with index files of ecoli.
+The above command is to run DART to align the paired-end reads in ReadFile1.fq and ReadFile2.fq with index files of ecoli.
 The output is redirected to out.sam.

 3.File formats